Richard Montagu: Controversial writer

 On the death, in 1614, of Isaac Casaubon, with whom he had previously corresponded about the Exercitationes ad Baronii Annales (against Baronius), Montagu was directed by the King to publish the work.
 It appeared the same year, and in 1615 James requested him to prepare an answer to Baronius on similar lines.
 This work, based on studies of classical and patristic antiquity, was at first apparently held back at Archbishop George Abbot's command, but it was issued in 1622 under the title of Analecta Ecclesiasticarum Exercitationum.
 In the epistle dedicatory addressed to the King, Montagu states his object to be to trace the origins of Christian faith and doctrine, and show that the Anglican position was derived from the "ancient founts".
 Montagu's aim was to support the Church of England against its enemies.
 He would not recognise the foreign Reformed bodies as lawful branches of the church.
 He never completed the task which he had set himself.

 In his Diatribae upon the first part of the late History of Tithes, 1621, he entered directly into the controversy of the day, in an attempt to beat John Selden on tithes.
 Controversy against Catholic teachers in his parish was answered in a pamphlet called A Gag for the New Gospel, by Matthew Kellison; he replied in A Gagg for the New Gospell?
 No. A New Gagg for an old Goose, 1624.
 The 'Gagg' had contained forty-seven propositions which it attributed to the Church of England.
 Of these Montagu only allowed eight to be her true doctrine, again demarcating Anglican doctrine on two fronts.
 He also issued a defensive work, rebutting Marco Antonio de Dominis who charged Montagu with supporting "praying unto saints and angels in time of need".
 It proved a magnet for controversy, with answer after answer coming from the presses.
 There was a complaint from two East Anglian ministers, John Yates and Nathaniel Ward; Ward had been overseas to 1624, and it was a few years later that he became vicar of Stondon Massey, close to Stanford Rivers in Essex, and one of Thomas Hooker's anti-Laudian group.
 The House of Commons referred the book to Abbot.
 Abbot applied for authority to the King, and remonstrated with Montagu.
 But James himself approved of his work.
 "If that is to be a Papist" he said, "so am I a Papist".
+After the pamphlets made by Montagu, Calvinist groups within England accused Montagu, of Arminianism.
+The charge was denied by Montagu.
+This led to King Charles I appointing Montagu as Bishop of Chichester in 1628, which further led to tensions between Calvinists, and the Crown.
 The matter did not rest with the King's death.